near/docs/docs/2.develop/welcome.md

 Welcome!
 Here you will find documentation on how to develop decentralized apps using NEAR.

-Do not worry if you are new to blockchain technology, we will get you up to speed in no time.
+Do not worry if you are new to blockchain technologies, we will get you up to speed in no time.

 <FeatureList>
   <Column title="Build dApps">